M-earnest/docker_workshop/_sources/advanced/creating.md

 ### Building a Dockerfile

-The following will be a step-by-step guide on how to create a Dockerfile and how to populate our file with the necessary instructions to build a Docker container.
+The following will be a step-by-step guide on how to create a Dockerfile and how to populate our file with the necessary instructions to build a Docker image.
 Each separate instruction is called a "layer".
 Layers are executed consecutively from to to bottom, when using the build command to compose an Docker Image.

-Here are the relevant _layers_ we're going to build, i.e how our Dockerfile is going to look like:
+Here are the relevant _layers_ we're going to build, i.e. how our Dockerfile is going to look like:

 ```
     # Step 1: Use the newest Ubuntu version as a base image